isovector/draconian-results/pho.md

 -   [Map of the Fraser East Health Service Delivery Area (PDF, 2MB)]

-### Northern Health
+[Regional restrictions in Northern Health]()

 Northern Health has restrictions in place for all communities.

-[Regional restrictions in Northern Health]()

 ### Personal gatherings